Fishing is one of those sports/pastimes/hobbies that can require a lot of stuff – especially for dedicated, diehard enthusiasts.

 Perhaps the most obvious factor that sets fishing backpacks apart from ordinary backpacks – is the amount of pockets and compartments that are available.

-However, this isn’t always the case, as there are plenty of storage options available in tactical bags, laptop backpack, and other carry-on luggage.
+However, this isn’t always the case, as there are plenty of storage options available in tactical bags, laptop backpacks, and other carry-on luggage.

 The main difference with a fishing backpack, is that it will have one main compartment that’s easy to access, specifically designed to carry tackle boxes.